brianSalk/letter-boxed-solver/README.md

 This step simply involves importing selenium, instantiating a webdriver and opening the the url for the daily Letter Boxed page.
 ## Figure out which letters there are and what sides they are on
 This is a bit more challenging than you probably think.
 Becuase the main board is a `canvas` html element, you cannot simply target each letter in the board.
 Instead, I had to have selenium press each letter key, and then scrape the text-input to see if the letter appeared on the text.
+If the letter appears in the text-input, that means it is on the board.
 After getting all 12 of the letters, I find which side each letter is on by entering two of the letters in a row.
 If both letters appear in the text box, then that means there are on different sides.
 If only the first letter appears, the letters are on the same side.
 I build a map of the board using this technique.
 ## Read through all dictionary words that can be created on the Letter Boxed board
 First I filtered the words in my dictionary to only contain words that consist of the 12 letters on our board.